TalesCouti/TalesCouti/README.md

 # Welcome to my profile! 🎉

-Let me introduce myself, my name is Tales, I'm learning to code.
+Let me introduce myself, my name is Tales, I'm learning to code with a focus on back end.

 ## My performance lately 💪